gpassaretta/gpassaretta.github.io/_pages/about.md

 His reserarch interests include education and labor market inequalities, comparative sociology and quantitative methods of data analysis.

-Passaretta's works have been published in academic journals like American Sociological Review, Social Forces, and Socio-Economic Review.
-His recent research on the evolution of socioeconomic inequality in children's achievement has been featured in major outlets like Die Zeit.
+Passaretta's works have been published in academic journals like *American Sociological Review*, *Social Forces*, and *Socio-Economic Review*.
+His recent research on the evolution of socioeconomic inequality in children's achievement has been featured in major press outlets, like *Die Zeit*.